faxad/cartify/README.md

 - Navigate to the following URL http://localhost:4200

 #### Demo

-- Execute the above commands to start Cartify
+- Execute the above commands to start Cartify **OR** visit https://faxad.github.io/cartify
 - Sign in using the following credentials:
   - administrator: admin@me.com / anything
   - user: user@me.com / anything